TrickEye/TrickEye.github.io/_posts/2021-12-5-No-Collision-System-Dynamic-Update.md

 ---
-title: No Collision System | Dynamically Updated | TrickEye's Personal Blog
+title: No Collision System | TrickEye's Personal Blog
 description: This is a java program aimed at generating a no-collision-system from a randomly-generated status of distribution of the balls.
 ---

 # Words Above All:

 This is a page where I record the whole developing process of my Java program.
-For the next few days I'll dynamically update some of my important iterations of the software.
-If you are interested, go check it out every now and then!

 Please note that this project is and only is Java-friendly.
 All releases are published with a "***.jar" File, which requires a Java Environment to run.
 Your Java version should be above: Java 17.*